PG-AGI/PyRefine/README.md

 python tools/bootstrap.py
 ```

-- Choose **existing** if you dropped the template into an established project.
-The script offers to format everything immediately and lets you target additional files or folders on demand.
-- Choose **new** to generate a minimal structure (`src/`, `tests/`, `configs/`, `scripts/`) with starter files.
+- First choose whether you want to **clean** the current repository or **create** a fresh project structure.
+- The script detects the project root (the parent directory that contains the `PyRefine` folder).
+Confirm the path or supply a different absolute path.
+- Cleaning runs the formatter across the project; creating scaffolds `src/`, `tests/`, `configs/`, and `scripts/`, installs dependencies (optional), then offers to format straight away.
-- The bootstrapper installs `requirements.txt`, attempts to install recommended VS Code extensions, and uninstalls the conflicting ones (Pylint, Ruff, Pylance) when the `code` CLI is available.
+- The bootstrapper installs `requirements.txt`, attempts to install the recommended VS Code extensions, and removes conflicting ones (Pylint, Ruff, Pylance) when the `code` CLI is available.

 ## 2. VS Code configuration

 The workspace already points VS Code to:

-- Format on save with **Black** and organise imports with **Isort**.
+- Format on save with **Black**, organised through **Isort**, using the shared automation.
 - Enable linting through the **Flake8** extension only.
 - Prefer the Jedi language server to avoid the Pylance linting overlap.